-- •Do not start moving or race the engine directly after starting it, even if the engine is already warm.
-Run the engine for two or three minutes at 1,000 ~ 1,500 rpm to give the oil a chance to work up into all the engine parts. - •Do not race the engine while the gears are in neutral. - •The slow riding necessary during the break-in period may cause carbon to build up on the spark plugs and foul them.
-If inspection of the spark plugs shows this to be the case, replace the standard NGK B-9HS with NGK B-8HS for the duration of the breakin period.
-When the NGK B-8HS is used, the spark plug gap should be 0.9~1.0 mm (0.035~0.039 in).
+- ■Do not start moving or race the engine immediately after starting it, even if the engine is already warm.
+Run the engine for two or three minutes at 1,000~1,500 rpm to give the oil a chance to work up into all the engine parts. - Do not race the engine while the gears are in neutral. - •The slow riding necessary during the break-in period may cause carbon to build up on the spark plugs and foul them.
+If inspection of the spark plugs shows this to be the case, replace the standard NGK B9HS with NGK B8HS for the duration of the break-in period.

-In addition to the above, the owner should take the motorcycle to an authorized Kawasaki Dealer for initial periodic maintenance service at $800 \sim 1,600 \text{ km}$ ($500 \sim 1,000 \text{ mi}$).
+In addition to the above, the owner should take the motorcycle to an authorized Kawasaki Dealer for initial maintenance service at $800 \sim 1,600$ km ($500 \sim 1,000$ mi).